sdc-china/IDA-doc/_posts/2018-03-11-test-group-command-management.md

 ![][add_if_command_html]

-2. Right-click the group command and click **Edit**, Users could add an **IF Command** to a group command from the modal.
+2.Right-click the group command and click **Edit**, Users could add an **IF Command** to a group command from the modal.

 ![][add_if_command]

 ## Use a Group Command in Other Test Projects within a Team
 If a group command is created in a test project with a specific team scope, then this group command can be used in any test projects created by or accessible to a team member.

-1. Add the group command in a test project with a specific team scope visibility.
+1.Add the group command in a test project with a specific team scope visibility.

 ![][add_group_command_in_team_project]{:width="60%"}

-2. In other test projects created by a team member or visible to the team member within a team, the team member can find and use the group command.
+2.In other test projects created by a team member or visible to the team member within a team, the team member can find and use the group command.

 ![][use_group_command_in_team_project]{:width="60%"}